hwborchers/gsoc-r/README.md

-# GSoC-R 2008-2011
+# GSoC-R 2008-2014

-Information about Google Summer of Code (GSoC) Projects during 2008-2014 of the R Project for Statistical Computing
+Information about Google Summer of Code (GSoC) Projects of the R Project for Statistical Computing during the years 2008-2014

 ## Accepted Projects